loyjoy/academy/experiences/branding/branding.md

 ## Paste branding

-If you already have a standardised branding that you wish to transfer to another experience, just use the *Paste branding* button that you will find under Branding.
+If you already have a standardized branding that you wish to transfer to another experience, just use the *Paste branding* button you will find under Branding.
 Here you are able to paste any branding from another experience in your tenant.
 By pasting the branding all your previously made settings will be transferred to this experience.

 ## Create new branding

-If you want to personalise your individual experiences, you can create new brandings for every experience.
+If you want to personalize your individual experiences, you can create new brandings for every experience.
 Let's brand your chatbot to your preferences together.

 ![Branding](branding_start.png "Branding")

 ### Conversation

 First, you will find the Conversation settings.
 Here you can pick the main color of your experience to match the brand’s style.
-Manage your chat speed and personalise the experiences by inserting a chat avatar image or a chat background.
-Remember that we recommend the pictures be **no larger than 500 kb**, furthermore, you can find the recommended px size in the designated area!
+Manage your chat speed and personalize the experiences by inserting a chat avatar image or a chat background.
+Remember that we recommend that pictures are **no larger than 500 kb**, furthermore, you can find the recommended px size in the designated area!

 You can also find the individual settings for desktop or mobile use.
 Choose individually if you wish the experience to open initially or open more than once.
 You are also able to adjust the chat window position and window width for the desktop experience.